• Skip to primary navigation

 3. Confidentiality.
 Hand signals make it easier for customers to remain anonymous, because large orders do not sit on a desk, subject to accidental disclosure.

-Hand Signal Devlopment
+Hand Signal Development

 Hand signals began being used extensively at CME in the early 1970s, after the Exchange created the International Monetary Market (IMM) and became the first U.S. futures exchange to offer financial (rather than commodity-based) futures.
 Although speed had long been a key element in futures trading, it became even more important when financial futures entered the trading scene.
 Why?
 Because traders discovered they could take advantage of arbitrage opportunities between CME and other markets if they could trade quickly enough.
 (Arbitrage refers to the simultaneous purchase and sale of the same or an equivalent commodity or security to profit from price discrepancies.
 When price discrepancies emerge in the marketplace, the arbitrageur buys/sells until it is no longer profitable, or until prices are back in equilibrium.)
 Hand signals met the need to speed up communication in the fast-moving financial futures pits.